SellaRafaeli/bbod/3/307 - Callbacks.md

       buttonElement.onclick = sayHi;
     </script>

-This is an alternative way of attaching behavior to the button element - without even writing any JS inside our HTML.
+This is an alternative way of attaching behavior to the button element - without writing any JS inside our HTML.